University Pain and Spine Center

 Interventional Pain Management Physicians & Minimally Invasive Surgeons located throughout the state of New Jersey

 Peripheral vascular disease (PVD) is a common condition that affects your arteries, veins, and other blood vessels in your arms, legs, and abdomen.
 Reduced circulation can cause pain and other complications.
-The team at the University Pain Medicine Center, with offices in Somerset, Monroe Township, Freehold, and Clark, New Jersey, provides customized treatments to manage PVD-related pain.
-Call the University Pain Medicine Center or make an appointment online today.
+The team at the University Pain and Spine Center, with offices in Englewood Cliffs, Somerset, Monroe Township, Freehold, and Clark, New Jersey, provides customized treatments to manage PVD-related pain.
+Call the University Pain and Spine Center or make an appointment online today.

 PVD is the umbrella term for a variety of circulatory diseases that affect your arteries, veins, and lymphatic vessels.
 It includes:

 PVD interferes with the way blood and other fluids move through your body.
 PVD diseases can cause a variety of symptoms, ranging from swelling and pain to blood clots and nerve damage.